m1dm4n/CTF-WriteUp/2023/lactf/README.md

 }
 ```

-> `fallback` is the function that will be called when the contract don't understand the signature function of when it's empty
+> `fallback` is the function that will be called when the contract don't understand the function's signature, or when it's empty and don't have a `receive` function.

 The harder thing is done, other part is just stack knowledge and programming skill.
 My solution is: